-MOT is short for “Motile Total”, which is the way to express how many sperm cells are moving forward.
-MOT is counted in millions per millilitre, so MOT20 means, that there are 20 million forward moving sperm cells in a millilitre.
-A straw of donor sperm used for insemination contains 0,5 millilitres, so a quality of MOT20 will give you a total of 10 million sperm cells for insemination.
+MOT is short for 'Motile Total, which is the way to express how many sperm cells are moving forward.
+MOT is counted in millions per millilitre, so MOT20+ means that there are more than 20 million forward-moving sperm cells in a millilitre.
+A straw of donor sperm used for insemination contains 0.5 millilitres, so a quality of MOT20+ will give you a total of over 10 million sperm cells for insemination.

 Why do motility counts vary?

 We take great pride in our counting and guarantee that each straw produced holds a quality of minimum MOT20.
 If you want to know the exact sperm count of your straw, please ask your clinic to inform you of the number, which is listed on the delivery note from us.
 If your clinic counts another MOT in your straw, it is due to the above-mentioned reasons.
 The quality of a straw will never change while it is frozen and a mistake in the handling of the straw will result in 0 MOT, so anything in between indicates variations as mentioned.